sharvilpradhan/car-service-center-database/README.md

 # Description

 Create and manage service center for a car company.
 Carry out functionalities like type of service needed for a car, cost calculation, maintaining invoice of service parts.
+Login profiles include a manager (admin), workers, customers

 ## What I learnt?